 The U.S. Environmental Protection Agency (EPA) sets public drinking water standards and has determined that exposures via drinking water to certain radioactive minerals above specified levels are a health concern.
 Exposure to radioactivity increases the risk of developing various cancers.
-Other sources of radioactivity in the environment include X rays, radiation from the sun, foods from plants that concentrate radioactivity as they grow, antique fluorescent watch dials, and many other sources.
+Other sources of radioactivity in the environment include X-rays, radiation from the sun, foods from plants that concentrate radioactivity as they grow, antique fluorescent watch dials, and many other sources.

 Radium is a health hazard when it is ingested.
-Some of it is excreted from the body with waste but a portion of it may accumulate in the bone.
+Some of it is excreted from the body with waste but a portion of it may accumulate in bone.
 This accumulation may, over time, result in an increased risk of bone cancer, leukemia, and lymphoma.
 A significant concern regarding the presence of radium is radon, which is produced from the radioactive decay of radium.

-In addition to cancer risks from ingestion of radon dissolved in water, the greater risks from radon exposures are associated with inhalation of the gas which may increase the risk of lung cancer.
+In addition to cancer risks from ingestion of radon dissolved in water, the greater risks from radon exposures are associated with inhalation of the gas, which may increase the risk of lung cancer.

 What are the health standards for radionuclides in drinking water?

-The federal standards set to protect public health for radioactivity in public drinking water supplies are called Maximum Contaminant Levels (MCL).
+The federal standards set to protect public health for radioactivity in public drinking water supplies are called Maximum Contaminant Levels (MCLs).
 MCLs are based on an individual consuming 2 liters of water a day for a lifetime.
 The EPA finalized new MCLs for radionuclides in drinking water for public water systems in 2000.
 However, these standards only legally apply to community public water systems and may serve as guidelines for all other drinking water supplies.
 There are currently no federal or state standards established for private wells (a well that serves less than 25 people) or other non-community public water systems (wells supplying schools, factories, shopping centers, etc.).
-Private well standards may be set by the local board of health (BOH) and are typically the same as the state and federal Public Water Supply (PWS) standards.
-While EPA does not have a standard for radon in drinking water, Massachusetts has established a radon guideline included in the table below.
+Private-well standards may be set by the local board of health (BOH) and are typically the same as the state and federal Public Water Supply (PWS) standards.
+While EPA does not have a standard for radon in drinking water, Massachusetts has established a radon guideline, included in the table below.

 |Compliance Gross Alpha||15 pCi/L|